GerardGR/MassiveMIMO-SimulationCode-RuralScenario/README.md

 Thesis Title: RESOURCE ALLOCATION FOR MULTI-USER MASSIVE MIMO SYSTEMS

-The simulation code refers to the first scenario for a Rural Macro Environment (RMa): "System evaluation for symmetric users".
-The simulation code has been fully developed in Matlab.
+The simulation code provided refers to the first scenario for a Rural Macro Environment (RMa): "System evaluation for symmetric users".
+It has been fully developed in Matlab.